florae123/taxi-simulator-lab/README.md

     ![Node-RED_Select_Manage-Palette](images/07_Node-RED_Install_nodes.jpg)

-8. After the installation verify that following sections for the installed nodes will appear on the left hand side.
+8. After the installation, verify that the following sections for the installed nodes will appear on the left hand side.
 ![Node-RED_Select_Manage-Palette](images/08_Node-RED_List_of_installed_nodes.jpg)

 ---